m4tex/M4xengine/README.md

-# Some documentation (I started to get confused myself) UNFNINISHED and dropped for the moment
+# Some documentation (I started to get confused myself) UNFINISHED and dropped for the moment
 ## Index
 + [Rendering](#)
 + [Engine]()